luka1983/simple_packager/README.md

 2. File _config_ should contain path to which package files located in _package_ directory need to be extracted to.
-File _script_ contains bash script that will be executed when package is istalled.
+File _script_ contains bash script that will be executed when package is installed.

 3. Run the packager script with command